ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 Now that Git is ready to use let's see how to start using it with a new project.
-In Git terminology a project is called a repository (frequently shortened to repo).
+In Git terminology a project is called a repository (frequently shortened to "repo").

 For this workshop you were provided with a [zip file](../code/recipe.zip).
-If you have not already, please download it and **place it in your home directory**.
+If you have not already done so, please download it and **place it in your home directory**.
 The zip file contains a directory called `recipe` which in turn contains 2 files - `instructions.md` and `ingredients.md`.
-This is the project we'll be working with, whilst not based on code this recipe for guacamole is an intuitive example to illustrate the functionality of Git.
-To extract the archive run the below command:
+This is the project we'll be working with; whilst not based on code this recipe for guacamole is an intuitive example to illustrate the functionality of Git.
+To extract the archive run the following command:

 ```
 unzip recipe.zip